jyutzler/Bridge-Systems/system.md

    * 2NT = a balanced 8 HCP.

-If opener rebids 2NT after a 2♦ response (showing 22–24 points), the same responses are used as over a 2NT opening:
+If opener rebids 2NT after a 2♦ response (showing 22–24 points), the same responses are used as over a 2NT opening (see above).

-2♣ — 2♦ — 2NT
-   * 3♣ = Stayman.
-   * 3♦, 3♥ = Jacoby transfers to hearts and spades, respectively.
-   * 4♣ = Gerber.
-   * 4NT = inviting a slam in notrump.

 If opener rebids a suit over a 2♦ response, the bidding is forcing to 3 of opener’s major or 4 of opener’s minor.